twolfson/winfiles/README.md

         - Trim trailing and save macro
     - Extensions:
         - File Switcher (ctrl+alt+o) to switch between open files
-        - Explorer (right side) use to browse files in project and jump to current file
+        - Explorer (right side)
+            - Use to browse, rename, open, and delete files in project
+            - Jump to current file
+            - Open command prompt (opens git variant of command prompt which occupies different dock spot)
+            - Find in files (searches folder without needing to specify)
 - MinGW32
     - Use this inside of command shell via path
     - TODO: Come back to this

 - PowerCMD
     - Used
     - The only piece of software I am not a huge fan of

 - WinSCP

 - PuTTY